Lung Disease Treatment in Pennsylvania

 Unfortunately many Pennsylvania residents suffer from COPD.
 When diagnosed with COPD, a person might feel overwhelmed or hopeless because, unfortunately, COPD cannot be cured.
 Things like medications, inhalers and oxygen therapy help lessen the symptoms of COPD.
-There is a relatively new stem cell treatment that has been very effective for many patients.
-The stem cell treatment is a minimally invasive procedure that harnesses the body’s own healing properties.
-The Lung Institute specializes in treating patients with debilitating lung disease with stem cell therapy.
+There is a relatively new cellular therapy that has been very effective for many patients.
+The cellular therapy is a minimally invasive procedure that harnesses the body’s own healing properties.
+The Lung Institute specializes in treating patients with debilitating lung disease with cellular therapy.

-While stem cell therapy isn’t a cure for lung disease, it has improved many patients’ quality of life.
-The Lung Institute uses stem cell therapy to improve lung function.
-Everyone has stem cells in their bodies that act as our body’s system to promote healing.
-Stem cell therapy specifically targets damaged areas and accelerates the healing process.
-The Lung Institute uses a minimally invasive procedure that extracts stem cells from fat tissue, blood or bone marrow, and reintroduces them back into the body, targeting the damaged lung tissue.
-Stem cell therapy has significantly improved many patients’ lives by allowing them to breathe easier and do the things that they enjoy in life.
+While cellular therapy isn’t a cure for lung disease, it has improved many patients’ quality of life.
+The Lung Institute uses cellular therapy to improve lung function.
+Everyone has cells in their bodies that act as our body’s system to promote healing.
+Cellular therapy specifically targets damaged areas and accelerates the healing process.
+The Lung Institute uses a minimally invasive procedure that extracts cells from fat tissue, blood or bone marrow, and reintroduces them back into the body, targeting the damaged lung tissue.
+Cellular therapy has significantly improved many patients’ lives by allowing them to breathe easier and do the things that they enjoy in life.